vierfuffzig/ardupilot_wiki/common/source/docs/common-dshot.rst

 Dshot is a digital ESC protocol.
 In contrast to traditional servo-type PWM it allows fast, high resolution digital communication.
 This opens the door for more precise vehicle control.
 This is especially useful in multirotor and quadplane applications.

 ..  note::
    Only try DShot on ESCs that are known to support it or you will get unpredictable results.
-Reverse thrust and virtual batteries are not yet supported in official release-type ardupilot firmware.
+Reverse thrust and virtual batteries are not yet supported in stable releases of ArduPilot firmware.

 The DShot ESC protocol's key advantages are: